MrLoydHD/BD_HoqueiDB/README.md

 ### 4. Restart the database
 _Don't need to run SQL_DDL.sql because every time you run the file it will restart the tables_

-    1. ClearST.sql
+    1. ClearSP.sql
     2. ClearUDF.sql
     3. Run the files in the following order:
         1. SQL_DDL.sql
         2. Insertions.sql
         3. Triggers.sql
-        4. Views.sql
-        5. StoredProcedures.sql
+        4. StoredProcedures.sql
-        6. UDFs.sql
+        5. UDFs.sql

 ### 5. Login into platform